Mascarpone Cheese vs Muenster Cheese

 Milk Type and Treatment

 Mascarpone Cheese is made with cow milk that is typically heated.
-Muenster Cheese is made with cow milk.
+Muenster Cheese is made with cow milk that is typically pasteurized.

 Composition and Texture